francojschmidt/NoodleMansRamen/README.md

 - 👋 Hi, I’m @NoodleMansRamen
-- 👀 I’m interested in: idk
+- 👀 I’m interested in:
-- 🌱 I’m currently learning: java?
+- 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on: idk
+- 💞️ I’m looking to collaborate on:
-- 📫 How to reach me: don't
+- 📫 How to reach me: